Jeyavani2/Multiple-Disease-Prediction/README.md

 ## Files:

-* **Multi-Disease-Data.ipynb**: This Jupyter Notebook appears to contain the training and evaluation logic for the machine learning models.
+* **'Multi-Disease-Data.ipynb'**: This Jupyter Notebook appears to contain the training and evaluation logic for the machine learning models.
 It shows an example of training a Kidney Disease model using Logistic Regression, including GridSearchCV for hyperparameter tuning and evaluation metrics such as Accuracy, Precision, Recall, F1-Score, and AUC-ROC.
 It also outlines numerical and categorical features used for the Kidney Disease model.
 * **`Multi-Disease-Stream.py`**: This Python script seems to be a Streamlit application that provides a user interface for predicting diseases.
 It loads pre-trained models and their associated configurations (e.g., target encoders, feature columns) for different diseases from a `models` directory.
 The script defines a `DISEASE_CONFIGS` dictionary to manage paths and labels for various disease models, with "Kidney Disease" being an example.

 ## Setup and Installation: